luau-lang/luau/docs/_posts/2023-07-28-luau-recap-july-2023.md

 ## Debugger improvements

-We have fixed search for closest executable breakpoint line.
+We have fixed the search for the closest executable breakpoint line.

 Previously, breakpoints might have been skipped in `else` blocks at the end of a function.
 This simplified example shows the issue: